477: No Such Thing As ShatGPT

 What do you mean you stayed near the ship?
 God, you're such tourists.

 Okay, it is time for our final fact of the show, and that is James.
-Okay, my fact this week is that Joey Helpish and Kristen Muir have made more than $10,000 from their their song Poopy Stupid Butt.
+Okay, my fact this week is that Joey Helpish and Kristen Muir have made more than $10,000 from their song Poopy Stupid Butt.

 Yeah, I mean,

 you could make more from a song called Poopy Stupid Butt.
-I think what it is is that they accidentally made $10,000
+I think what it is is that they accidentally made $10,000 without

-without recognizing it.
+recognizing it.
 That's awesome.

 In that case.
 That's a good way of wording it.